-NOTE: We like to stress that viewing images this close is only illustrate dot placement and tigntness of image quality.
-What really matters is how you perceive image quality at standard viewing distance, which is usually a bit less than arms length for snapshots up to about 8x10.
+NOTE: We like to stress that viewing images this close only illustrates dot placement and tightness of image quality.
+What really matters is how you perceive image quality at standard viewing distance, which is usually a bit less than arm's length for snapshots up to about 8x10.

 An 8" x 10" file at 240ppi (shown above) was printed at each of the above settings.

 |1440 x 1440 High Speed On||0:56||1:59||4:36|

 Custom Borderless Capabilities